rdlauer/articles/blues/hammer-of-blues/hammer.md

 _Thor Ragnarok_

-The beauty of this board is not just in the variety of sensors provided, but the fact that you can build projects that tap into a variety of high-value IoT use cases.
-In our workshops, we walk folks through building machine learning models with [Edge Impulse](https://edgeimpulse.com/) and learn how to use the [Cellular Notecard](https://blues.io/products/notecard/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=hammer) to send generated inferences (the output of your ML model) and accumulated sensor data to the cloud.
+The beauty of this board is not just the variety of sensors provided (or the form factor 🔨), but the fact that you can build practical projects that tap into a variety of high-value IoT use cases.
+In our workshops, we walk folks through building machine learning models with [Edge Impulse](https://edgeimpulse.com/) and learn how to use the [Cellular Notecard](https://blues.io/products/notecard/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=hammer) to send generated inferences (the output of ML models) and accumulated sensor data to the cloud.

 ![hammer of blues chop ml inference](chop.png)